I have recently been invited to participate in a survey about doctors’ business use of social media to communicate with patients.

 The same people who contacted me did a similar survey of doctors five years ago and concluded ‘most Australian doctors didn’t have the knowledge or confidence to interact with patients online’.

-I am amazed about how few colleagues use social media in their medical practice.
+I am amazed at how few colleagues use social media in their medical practice.
 I suspect it is because they are worried they will do something wrong.
 Indeed, this had happened.
 As well I have been at meetings and read articles where doctors have been advised to use considerable caution in their use of social media.
 I suspect another reason is many doctors don’t use social media is they don’t have social media accounts.

 I have embraced the internet and social media for many years.
 I have never had a problem with the use of social media.
 As well, I recognise its popularity amongst patients.
 I have accounts for my medical practice with Facebook, Twitter, Instagram, Google, Instagram, LinkedIn.
 As well, patients can contact me through the ‘contact us’ option of my website, by email and by the phone.